MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al450.md

 # Compiler Error AL450
 Field '{0}' is removed and cannot be used in an active key.

+## Description
+An obsolete field cannot be used in a key.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also